district10/blog/_posts/post-0088-font-awesome.md

 <i class="icon-quote-left icon-4x pull-left icon-muted"></i>
 Use a few of the new styles together ... lots of new possibilities.
+Use a few of the new styles together ... lots of new possibilities.
+Use a few of the new styles together ... lots of new possibilities.
+Use a few of the new styles together ... lots of new possibilities.
+Use a few of the new styles together ... lots of new possibilities.
+Use a few of the new styles together ... lots of new possibilities.

 <i class="icon-flag icon-4x pull-left icon-border"></i>
+Use a few of the new styles together ... lots of new possibilities.
+Use a few of the new styles together ... lots of new possibilities.
+Use a few of the new styles together ... lots of new possibilities.
+Use a few of the new styles together ... lots of new possibilities.
 Use a few of the new styles together ... lots of new possibilities.

 <a class="btn" href="#">